 Change the IPv4 Address in Windows Server

-Before editing Windows networking, note the IPv4 address, subnet, gateway, and DNS values from the EDBB portal.
+Before editing Windows networking, note the IPv4 address, subnet, gateway, and DNS values from the EDBB Control Panel.
 Changing settings interrupts connectivity—plan a brief maintenance window.

 Step 1 – Collect the New Settings